metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Herbert keeping his passes mostly short, though he did connect on a deep beauty to Jalen Guyton to close out the first half.

 Herbert threw a pass against the grain right on target.
 I'm starting to get comfortable calling him an elite quarterback.

+***

+## Lions @ Broncos

+Broncos committing wholeheartedly to the running game, with Melvin Gordon and Javonte Williams seeing a good number of touches.
+It's working though.
+Denver might have the best running back tandem in the league, perhaps even better than Cleveland's.